Long, wide surf beaches, vibrant night life and a party atmosphere makes the Gold Coast a magnet for both partygoers and families alike.

 Those who are wanting to escape from the glitz and glamour of the surf strip can instead turn their eyes inland, as the greenery of the lush Hinterland area – an underrated portion of the region – will allow you to picnic at rock pools and cascading waterfalls, visit glow worm caves, go bush walking or horse riding, with vineyards and villages which populate this verdant landscape.

 Alternatively, if you feel more drawn to the water, numerous marine and aquatic activities are available throughout the 57km worth of coastline on the Gold Coast; whether it’s fishing, jet boating, scuba diving, or a cruise on one of its many waterways, water-lovers will be in their element here.

-Perhaps more than any other holiday spot in Australia, the Gold Coast overwhelms with possibilities for things to do all within easy travel distance of one another; we highlight the best of the region in our guide articles above.
+Perhaps more than any other holiday spot in Australia, the Gold Coast overwhelms with possibilities for things to do all within easy travel distance of one another; we highlight the best of the region in our guide articles below.